jaspector

 A building permit is required for all structural work, new construction, additions, alterations, repairs, remodeling, demolition, reroofing, re-siding, change of occupancy, and installation of electrical, plumbing, mechanical, or gas systems.

-Typical processing time is Up to 2 weeks for plan review, depending on project type and complexity.
+Building permit processing times in unincorporated Minidoka County, ID typically run Up to 2 weeks for plan review, depending on project type and complexity.
 Some minor permits may process faster..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Minidoka County, ID.
 The following work is generally exempt: Painting, papering, tiling, carpeting; Interior cabinet or countertop installation; Window treatment installations (awnings, shades); Temporary motion picture, television, or theater sets and scenery; Prefabricated swimming pools (less than 24 inches deep, 5,000 gallons or less, entirely above ground, accessory to residential structures); Shade cloth structures for nursery or agricultural purposes; Playground equipment and swings accessory to detached single or two-family dwellings; Window awnings in residential or utility occupancies (54 inches or less projection, no additional support required).
 Note: Agricultural buildings on 5+ contiguous acres actively devoted to agriculture may be exempt from full building permit requirements or may require a Siting Permit in lieu of standard building permit.
 Only applies in unincorporated Minidoka County.
 Confirm applicability with Minidoka County Community Development before proceeding.
+When in doubt, confirm with the local building department before starting work.